Bar and Bat Mitzvah

 Individualised bar/bat mitzvah training is provided, suited to each child’s abilities.

-We encourage parents to review our detailed policy which sets what is involved in adequately preparing for a public celebration of becoming Bar/Bat Mitzvah.
+Parents must read our detailed policy which sets out what is involved in adequately preparing for a public celebration of becoming Bar/Bat Mitzvah.
+This policy document also includes the application form to request a B'nei Mitzvah date.

 Please contact us with any further questions or to arrange a meeting to begin planning your child’s big day.